September Spotlight on the Archives presents a blog about hidden stories in the Archives. To support the Archives, please donate below!

 International House New York, Member Yearbook, 1931. / I-House Archives

-Dietrich Bonhoeffer (’31) lived at I-House while he studied at the Union Theological Seminary in New York.
+Dietrich Bonhoeffer (’31) was a member of I-House while studying at the Union Theological Seminary in New York.
 A famous theologian and anti-Nazi dissident, Bonhoeffer was adamantly opposed to fascism and the Third Reich.
-After leaving the United States, Bonhoeffer traded places with a condemned man in a Nazi concentration camp.
-He was later arrested and hanged in 1945 for his part in the “officers’ plot” to assassinate Adolf Hitler.
-Bonhoeffer achieved posthumous fame when the letters from his death cell and other philosophical writings were published, and his status and influence continue to this day.
-While Bonhoeffer’s time in New York has been written on extensively, his experience at I-House is missing.
-How did living at I-House shape Bonhoeffer’s political positions?
-What encounters did he experience as a Resident?
-What more can we learn about him?
+After leaving the United States, Bonhoeffer was arrested and hanged in 1945 for aiding and abetting Jews escape and his part in the “officers’ plot” to assassinate Adolf Hitler.
+Bonhoeffer achieved posthumous fame when publishers printed letters from his death cell and other philosophical writings, and his status and influence continue to this day.

 Leontyne Price working at the front desk, 1954/ I-House Archives